Sxjdwang/TalkLip/README.md

 # 🔥 News
 1. We upload a Talking_face_demo.pptx to this repository which contains some demo videos.
 2. Fix the GPU out-of-memory error in train.py.
 Running train.py with a batch_size of 8 requires approximately 24GB of memory.
 However, in some rare cases, it might need more than 24GB and trigger an error.
 We have resolved this issue using a try-and-catch mechanism. --  19/July/2023
+3. We upload a checkpoint of the discriminator as requested in the issue.

 ## Prerequisite